tcavacean/virt-pt-iac-aws/README.md

-# Auto Scaling Groups & Terraform Modules / AWS
+# Auto Scaling Groups & Terraform Modules / AWS - 1G1 - Team B

 ## Introduction
 In this project we will develop a solution for this task: https://moodle.fh-burgenland.at/mod/assign/view.php?id=356681 .